deepakandeli/SMAX_MIG_TOOL_AUTO/README.md

 ```bash
 npm i smax_mig_tool_auto
 ```
-## 2. Create a config file with the source and target details
+## 2a.
+Create a config file with the source and target details with migration type = LIST
 ### Example Config file
 #### SMAX_PS_Config.json
 ```json